microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Microsoft.Graph.Education.md

 ### [Remove-MgEducationUserRubric](Remove-MgEducationUserRubric.md)
 Delete an educationRubric object.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationClassAssignmentRubricByRef](Set-MgEducationClassAssignmentRubricByRef.md)
 Attach an existing educationRubric object to an educationAssignment.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationClassAssignmentSubmissionUpResourceFolder](Set-MgEducationClassAssignmentSubmissionUpResourceFolder.md)
 Trigger the creation of the SharePoint resource folder where all file-based resources (Word, Excel, and so on) should be uploaded for a given submission.
 Only teachers and students can perform this operation.
 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationClassAssignmentUpFeedbackResourceFolder](Set-MgEducationClassAssignmentUpFeedbackResourceFolder.md)
 Create a SharePoint folder to upload feedback files for a given educationSubmission.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationClassAssignmentUpResourceFolder](Set-MgEducationClassAssignmentUpResourceFolder.md)
 Create a SharePoint folder to upload files for a given educationAssignment.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the assignment's folder.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationMeAssignmentRubricByRef](Set-MgEducationMeAssignmentRubricByRef.md)
 Attach an existing educationRubric object to an educationAssignment.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationMeAssignmentSubmissionUpResourceFolder](Set-MgEducationMeAssignmentSubmissionUpResourceFolder.md)
 Trigger the creation of the SharePoint resource folder where all file-based resources (Word, Excel, and so on) should be uploaded for a given submission.
 Only teachers and students can perform this operation.
 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationMeAssignmentUpFeedbackResourceFolder](Set-MgEducationMeAssignmentUpFeedbackResourceFolder.md)
 Create a SharePoint folder to upload feedback files for a given educationSubmission.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationMeAssignmentUpResourceFolder](Set-MgEducationMeAssignmentUpResourceFolder.md)
 Create a SharePoint folder to upload files for a given educationAssignment.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the assignment's folder.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationUserAssignmentRubricByRef](Set-MgEducationUserAssignmentRubricByRef.md)
 Attach an existing educationRubric object to an educationAssignment.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationUserAssignmentSubmissionUpResourceFolder](Set-MgEducationUserAssignmentSubmissionUpResourceFolder.md)
 Trigger the creation of the SharePoint resource folder where all file-based resources (Word, Excel, and so on) should be uploaded for a given submission.
 Only teachers and students can perform this operation.
 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationUserAssignmentUpFeedbackResourceFolder](Set-MgEducationUserAssignmentUpFeedbackResourceFolder.md)
 Create a SharePoint folder to upload feedback files for a given educationSubmission.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.
+This API is available in the following national cloud deployments.

 ### [Set-MgEducationUserAssignmentUpResourceFolder](Set-MgEducationUserAssignmentUpResourceFolder.md)
 Create a SharePoint folder to upload files for a given educationAssignment.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the assignment's folder.
+This API is available in the following national cloud deployments.

 ### [Submit-MgEducationClassAssignmentSubmission](Submit-MgEducationClassAssignmentSubmission.md)
 Indicate that a student is done with the work and is ready to hand in the assignment.